anon-blue/anon.blue/README.txt

                                             i want to forget everything, most th ings maybe not everything.  can i?
-              i want to forget everything. can i?                  it is what it is. everythung eis everythinbazl is ableist stay lengnything than anythinhg els
+              i want to forget everything. can i?                  it is what it is. everythung eis everythinbazl is ableist stay leng overyg than anythinhg els
 e.                                                                   ron
-                                      pooop                         I guess that you could speak out whenever. is it me or i'm alone?
+                                      pooop                         I guess that you could speak out whenevdimsodamnhoooorni'm alone?
    there is a pure hopelessness in me that won't go quiet.
                                                     I wish i had ice cream right
  now. so void indeed but together we can trty to fill it... endlessly.    it's a